 Florence is flooded by visitors year after year and during all seasons, so you might think it is a big city as Rome or Milan.
 Well, Florence is actually a fairly small town, with around 380,000 inhabitants.
 Despite its size, its city centre has so much to offer, with a variety of neighborhoods ranging from bohemian and quirky to traditional and old-fashioned.
 So what are Florence's neighborhoods, and what's in them?
 The secret to avoiding touristy areas and finding local, authentic spots is to go and look for hidden cafés, independent shops and ateliers, and of course, to read our advice.

 Spain and Italy can be difficult to navigate.
-Get where you need to go - schedule a Prontopia local to assist you today!
+Get where you need to go - schedule a Prontopia local assistant to help you today!

 Located at the top of Florence’s historic bridges and close to Piazzale Michelangelo, San Niccolò is an untouched neighbourhood characterized by romantic cobblestone streets, artisan ateliers, and cool aperitif bars where Florentines gather on the weekend.
 In the summer and spring, you can have a family picnic in the garden Giardino di Carraia, enjoy a fresh gelato, or sip a Spritz and have nibbles whilst gazing at the medieval Porta San Niccolò.